ramate-io/ramate/rroad/README.md

 # RROAD
-RROADs are roadmaps for Ramate.
+Ramate Roadmaps (RROAD) are roadmaps describing the intents and objectives of Ramate as an organization.

 <!--START OAC INDEX: DO NOT REMOVE THIS LINE -->
 ## [RROAD: RERA-0: DULAN](rera-000-000-000-dulan/README.md)